gnzsnz/ib-gateway-docker/README.md

 The IB Gateway Application is published via two channels: 'stable' and 'latest'.
 IB does not let you choose a specific version for download, nor is there an archive of historic versions.
-Therefore this respoitory contains the full Gateway installation file for all supported versions, so that that a specifc image version can be re-build on-demand.
+Therefore this repository contains the full Gateway installation file for all supported versions, so that that a specific image version can be re-build on-demand.

 See [Supported tags](#Supported-Tags)